Sports Illustrated Logo

 Sports Illustrated Logo 1995

 Time Warner took over the magazine.
 After a while, the new owners updated the magazine’s format.
-The logo becomes a red inscription on two levels with a black shadow.
+The logo became a red inscription on two levels with a black shadow.
 The title seems to be raised above the surface, indicating the tabloid’s leading position and many readers.
 At that time, the magazine was the most authoritative publication about sports in the US.

 2001 – today